 Building a network to improve the flow of energy exchange between West African countries

-According to World Bank figures, only 19% of Sahelians had access to electricity in 2016.
+60 million people in the G5 Sahel region are affected by a lack of access to electricity.
+In 2018, only 25% of the population were connected to the electricity network, far behind sub-Saharan Africa (37%) and the rest of the world (83%) According to World Bank figures, only 19% of Sahelians had access to electricity in 2016.
 There are several factors behind this poor rate.
 At this time, the electricity-generation capacity is insufficient to meet needs.
 This project will enable the Sahel region to benefit from greater integration of the regional energy systems.
-And going beyond this, access to energy will become easier for all of the countries in the region.
+Access to energy will also become easier for all the countries in the region.

 Offering an inexpensive access to electricity

-In the short term, this project will enable electricity to be transported inexpensively from Nigeria to Niger, Benin and Burkina Faso.
-As a positive side effect, this supply will reduce Burkinabe dependency on fossil fuels.
-In the long term, when other sources of energy production become available, these infrastructures will serve as a base for facilitating exports from Niger.
-They will also provide the foundations for the development of a local supply in the two countries.
+In the short term, this project will enable the transport of electricity at lower cost from Nigeria to Niger, Benin and Burkina Faso, limiting the dependence of this last country on fossil fuels.
+In the long term, when other sources of energy production will be available, these infrastructures will serve as a base to facilitate exports from Niger.
+They will also contribute to the development of local supplies in both countries.

 Photo credit : Erwan Rogard / AFD